makoConstruct/jostletree.rs/README.md

 assert_eq!(candidate.get_item(1).unwrap(), &'e');
 ```

+## How does it work?

+Basically, it's a binary tree where each branch stores a `width:N` value the sum of the widths of its children.
+You can navigate quickly to the child at a particular offset by looking at your two children and seeing whether the left one is larger or smaller than you need and navigating down depending on that.
+There are additional details but you probably now understand enough to replicate them yourselves or read the source.

 ## Using floats as spans

 The data structure is generic over span types, but `f32`s and `f64`s wont work because they do not implement `Ord`.
 (The reason they don't implement Ord is that there exists a float for which neither a < b nor a >= b.
 Can you guess which float it is?.
 It's `NaN`. `NaN` is also the reason floats can't implement `Eq`.
 There are some data structures that will actually break and do unsafe things if you give trick them into using floats, for this reason. `NaN`s are pretty horrible, really.)